Learning Environments at the College of Business

 The College of Business Administration is located in the 81,000 square foot four-story College of Business Administration Building and on the fifth floor of the Polsky Building, a block away from the CBA and connected by skywalks.
 The CBA building houses the college’s offices, classrooms, computer laboratories, and advising services.
 The departments of Finance, Management, Marketing, the George W. Daverio School of Accountancy, the Fitzgerald Institute for Entrepreneurial Studies, the Fisher Institute for Professional Selling, the Institute for Global Business, and the Institute for Leadership Advancement share the building.
 All undergraduate and graduate programs are fully accredited by AACSB International — The Association to Advance Collegiate Schools of Business, with a separate accreditation for the George W. Daverio School of Accountancy.
 AACSB International is the most prestigious accrediting agency for business schools and AACSB accreditation represents the highest standard of achievement for business schools worldwide.
 Less than five percent of the world’s 13,000 business programs have earned AACSB accreditation and only two percent have attained the dual accreditation held by the College of Business Administration.

 The Mary S. and David C. Corbin Finance Lab is a state-of-the-art facility that provides an advanced learning environment by offering students the unique opportunity of pulling information from a wide range of sources and presenting it simultaneously on multiple screens.
 It features five workstations with computer access to Internet financial databases, financial news sources (e.g. CNBC), databases such as WRDS, which includes Compustat and CRSP, and slightly delayed trading data.
 A sixth projector/screen is linked to an instructor’s station.

-The Becky Babcox Business Analytics Lab was established in 2014 in recognition of the importance of data–including “big data”–in business.
-The dedicated lab supports required business analytics coursework for all CBA undergraduate students, who are taught to gather, structure, analyze, and interpret relevant date for a business problem.
-The state-of-the-art collaborative lab has 44 student stations and and 11 collaborative stations to provide an optimized and dynamic environment for students to gain hands-on training in all aspects of business modeling.
+The Becky Babcox Business Analytics Lab was established in 2014 as part of an effort to emphasize business analytics in the undergraduate Business Core Curriculum.
+This state-of-the-art collaborative lab has 44 student stations and and 11 collaborative stations to provide an optimized and dynamic environment for students to gain hands-on training in all aspects of business modeling.